Maar éérst dit: ik verzamelde alle houten latjes die ik had.

 Blijf veilig en gezond, zorg goed voor elkaar.

-Dank voor jullie fijne reacties, een heel mooi weekeinde toegewenst!
+Dank voor jullie fijne reacties, een heel mooi weekeinde

-Stay safe and healthy, take good care of yourself and each other.
+Stay safe and healthy, take good care of yourself and each

 Thank you for your kind comments, have a lovely weekend!